spudtrooper/commandir/README.md

 ```

-See [https://github.com/spudtrooper/commandir/blob/main/src/lib.ts#L20](this comment) for more details.
+See [this coment](https://github.com/spudtrooper/commandir/blob/main/src/lib.ts#L20) for more details.

 ## Goals